Chinese officials warned US bomber

 According to the US Air Force, the Guam-based B-1 bomber was conducting a series of training missions with Japanese and South Korean military aircraft.

 "Our increased cooperation enables our combined forces to rapidly react to counter aggression against Japan and other allies and partners," said US Maj.
-Ryan Simpson, the Pacific Air Forces bomber operations chief in a statement announcing the training mission.
+Ryan Simpson, the Pacific Air Forces bomber operations chief, in a statement announcing the training mission.